Mike-Honey/co2-levels/README.md

 1. **Standardised set of Categories** - validate the Category data provided against a standardised reference list (eg an Excel table).
 2. **Cater for recurring Calendar entries** - these appear as a single entry with a string that indicates the recurrence pattern.
 Find and implement a method to explode those into the detailed entries.
 3. **Automated pipeline** for data updates.

+## 🤝 Support

+Contributions, issues, and feature requests are welcome!

+Give a ⭐️ if you like this project!